The Ultimate Guide for First-Time Home Buyers: Prep Page

 When navigating the complex process of buying a home, a real estate agent can be an invaluable resource for first-time buyers.
 These professionals possess a wealth of knowledge about the local market and can guide clients through the myriad of steps involved in securing a property.
 By leveraging their expertise, first-time buyers can make informed decisions, potentially saving time and reducing stress as they search for their dream home.

 While hiring an agent may incur costs, it's essential to understand the structure of real estate commissions.
-Typically, the seller pays the commission fees, which means that first-time buyers might not have to bear these costs directly.
+Typically, the seller pays the commission fees, meaning that first-time buyers may not have to bear these costs directly.
 However, discussing commission rates and any additional fees upfront is prudent to avoid surprises later in the process.

 Understanding Closing Costs and Other Fees